-You can generate and set up the RSA keys on Linux / Unix system using any kind of Terminal type of environment which your local device has.
+You can generate and set up the RSA keys on both Windows and Linux/Unix systems using any kind of Terminal type of environment which your local device comes with.

 After entering the Terminal, you will be taken to a window similar to this: